 The pelvic floor is a complex, dynamic system that supports the vagina and pelvic viscera.
-Our division is active in clinical trials, outcomes-based investigations, and basic research, all focused on increasing the understanding of the anatomy of the pelvic floor and identifying how to better treat pelvic floor disorders and injuries.
+The Division of Female Pelvic Medicine and Reconstructive Surgery is active in clinical trials, outcomes-based investigations, and basic research, all focused on increasing the understanding of the anatomy of the pelvic floor and identifying how to better treat pelvic floor disorders and injuries.

 We participate in clinical protocols to treat a variety of pelvic floor problems.
 We also participate in pharmaceutical trials for new drugs to treat such disorders as urinary incontinence.